Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch06_Polygons_and_quadrilaterals.md

 *Rhombus*

 (Cuadrado)
-**Square**: a parallelogram that is also a rectangle and a rhombus, i.e. a parallelogram in which all its four angles are right angles, and all its four sides are congruent.
+**Square**: a parallelogram that is also a rectangle and a rhombus, i.e. a parallelogram in which all of its four angles are right angles, and all of its four sides are congruent.
 [Square image code](Programs/Ch06/S04_03_Square_image.py)
 ![Square image](Images/Ch06/S04_03_Square.png)
 *Square*